 Based in the Neag School of Education, Chafouleas serves as co-director of the UConn Collaboratory on School and Child Health (CSCH).
-She is a licensed psychologist in Connecticut.
-Dr. Chafouleas has demonstrated continued success with extramurally funded research since 2006, and contributes content expertise primarily related to school mental health, integration of health and academics in school-based service coordination, K12 tiered systems of support, and social-emotional-behavioral assessment.
-Author of more than 150 publications, she regularly serves as a national presenter and invited speaker.
+Chafouleas has had continued success with extramurally funded research, with work focused on supporting school system implementation of evidence-informed practices and expertise in areas of integrated health and learning (whole child), school mental health, and behavior assessment.
+Author of over 150 publications, Chafouleas regularly serves as a national presenter and invited speaker.
 She is a fellow in both the American Psychological Association and Association for Psychological Science, and has received numerous university awards for her scholarship and mentorship.

-Prior to joining UConn, Dr. Chafouleas worked as a school psychologist and school administrator in a variety of settings dealing with children with behavior disorders.
+Prior to becoming a university trainer, she worked as a school psychologist and school administrator in a variety of settings supporting the needs of children with behavior disorders.

 Areas of Expertise (7)